-Below, we’ll go over the six best grip exercises to help you develop a strong and effective grip.
+Below, we’ll go over the 10 best grip exercises to help you develop a strong and effective grip.
 We’ll also tell you what you need to know about working grip strength training into your current workout routine for optimal results.

-The Best Grip Exercises
+Best Grip Exercises

 The farmer’s carry is a simple, effective grip-builder.
 You pick up something heavy and walk for time or distance.
 Not only does the farmer’s carry and its variations strengthen your grip, but they also improve your conditioning and mental toughness.
-Another benefit is that your shoulders will become stronger as you hold a dumbbell at either side of the body without letting them rest on your thighs.

 Benefits of the Farmer’s Carry